-NYU College of Global Public Health Associate Professor Danielle Ompad recently collaborated with the Digital Studio’s educational design technologist Sharon Kay to develop a course for the CGPH’s Master’s program in Public Health.
+NYU College of Global Public Health Associate Professor Danielle Ompad collaborated with the Digital Studio’s educational design technologist Sharon Kay to develop a course for the CGPH’s Master’s program in Public Health.

 Teaching & Learning

 Connect's Teaching & Learning column focuses on the ways in which technology is integrated into the classroom, how new and emerging tools may affect teaching and learning techniques, and how NYU faculty and students can get assistance with the University’s technology tools.

 ITP Camp is a four-week evening and weekend program that offers professionals and students a chance to get their feet wet with cutting-edge technologies.
 The emphasis is on using technology to turn ideas into reality, and encouraging students to create physical representations of their ideas.